boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 </figure>

 If a structure candidate shown in this tab also has a reference spectrum imported via a custom database, the spectral match will be shown.
-Clicking on it will show the spectral match tab (TODO: link)
+Clicking on it will show the spectral matching tab (TODO: link)